k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM7_6_demo_project_setup_guidelines.md

 II.

+Open the TDM demo project:

+- Set the POSTGRESQL_ADMIN interface to be active.
+- Open and redeploy environments to Fabric local debug server to include the  POSTGRESQL_ADMIN interface.
+Set the active environment in the local debug server to SRCLocalDebug.
-Open the TDM demo project and run the **createAndPopulateDbs** flow in the TDM LU in the demo project.
+- Run the **createAndPopulateDbs** flow in the TDM LU in the demo project on Fabric local debug server.
 The flow creates and populates the demo DBs (CRM, Billing, Ordering and Collection).
-Set the Debug to Off before running this flow.
+Set the **Debug** to **OFF** before running this flow.